 It’s good to see Stuart Gordon back in the director’s chair for a Brian Yuzna produced Lovecraft adaptation.
 Apart, the two are capable of making some pretty good movies.
 But together, especially with Dennis Paoli along for the ride, they compliment each other and elevate the game beyond what they can do on their own.
 Dagon walks the line between horror and comedy more deftly than did Re-Animator, which tended to give in with youthful exuberance to its more outlandish tendencies.
 Dagon is a more mature work.
 It still has its absurd moments, but Yuzna and Gordon are older and more experienced now, and they temper the film with a steadier hand.
 As a result, Dagon may not as much pure ridiculous fun as Re-Animator, but it’s still a good horror movie.
 And it manages to be scary from time to time, where as Re-Animator was often gross, usually sick, always weird, but rarely scary.
 Yuzna’s hand brings more action and forward motion to the movie, but Paoli’s script and Gordon’s direction serve as buffers against Yuzna’s tendency to indulge his taste for the goofy (again, see Faust: Love of the Damned… or Bride of Re-Animator, for that matter).

 After this movie, Gordon, Yuzna, and Paoli went their separate ways again.
-Stuart Gordon make a few more films and directed another Lovecraft adaptation for an episode of the Masters of Horror series, called Dreams in the Witch House (the same Lovecraft story that 1968′s Curse of the Crimson Altar is based on).
+Stuart Gordon made a few more films and directed another Lovecraft adaptation for an episode of the Masters of Horror series, called Dreams in the Witch House (the same Lovecraft story that 1968’s Curse of the Crimson Altar is based on).
 Brian Yuzna produced and directed the third Re-Animator film, Beyond Re-Animator, which was greeted with mediocre response, then directed Beneath Still Waters, which feels vaguely Lovecraftian despite not being based on anything by Lovecraft.
 A lot of people hate Beneath Still Waters, but I quite like it.
-It’s been announced that Gordon, Yuzna, and Paoli are re-united for 2010′s House of Re-Animator — not just the first time the three have worked in concert since Dagon, but the first time all three have worked on a Re-Animator movie since the original.
-As they were with Dagon, expectations (or hopes) are high.